winglang/playground/apps/tour/src/tutorials/inflight/02-tutorial.md

 # Preflight - Changing resource configuration

-We can do a lot more in preflight than just simple resource creation.
-We can configure services, set up event listers for actions performed on them, run logic to compose them into more complex resources, etc.
+Preflight code can be used for much more than simple resource creation.
+We can use it to configure services, set up event listers on them, run logic to compose them into more complex resources, etc.

 Let's start with a simple service configuration.